code-and-effect/effective_assets/README.md

 ### Image Processing and Resizing

-CarrierWave and DelayedJob are used by this gem to perform image versioning.
+CarrierWave is used by this gem to perform image versioning.

-This will be moved over to the new ActiveJob API in future versions of this gem, but right now DelayedJob is the only supported background worker.
+All image processing is run asynchronously.

+If there is a valid ActiveJob queue_adapter configured, it will be used.
+Otherwise we rely on the sucker_punch gem.

 See the installer created at `app/uploaders/asset_uploader.rb` to configure image versions.